isomerpages/sciencecentre-emag/pages/Decoding AI.md

 AI expert based in Singapore.
 Dr. Khanna shares insights on how AI is revolutionising businesses, the impact of AI in the classroom, why seeing AI as adding to and not replacing human talent is crucial in the future of work.
-Plus, we hear whether sci-fi films like Terminator showing a robot uprising are onto something.</p>
+Plus, we hear whether sci-fi films like <em>The Terminator</em> showing a robot uprising are onto something.</p>
 <h4><strong>Listen to the Full Episode</strong></h4>
 <p>Available on: <a href="https://bit.ly/voiddeckspotify" rel="noopener nofollow" target="_blank"><u>Spotify</u></a>,
 <a href="https://bit.ly/voiddeckapplepodcasts" rel="noopener nofollow" target="_blank"><u>Apple Podcasts</u>